develprr/metamatic-framework/README.md

 ### Implementing Your Own MetaStore Container

-Albeit *store* and *update* functions are most likely all what you need for state container management, there may still be situations that user wants to do some old-school state container coding and define state containers by themselves.
+Albeit *setState* and *updateState* functions are most likely all what you need for state container management, there may still be situations that user wants to do some old-school state container coding and define state containers by themselves.
 The good news is that Metamatic supports even that as well.
 And even then, it still beats most established state container frameworks in the elegance how it is done!
 While implementing custom Metamatic state containers is a rather rare use, you can still read about the topic on the new [Metamatic Blog](https://develprr.github.io/metamatic-blog/metamatic/2018/10/10/implementing-custom-state-containers.html)!